lchski/lucascherkewski.com/_drafts/2017-12-09-cds-show-and-tell.md

 I love show and tell.
 Participants reveal what’s important to them, sharing it with the audience—a rare but rewarding experience!

 Last week, the [Canadian Digital Service](https://digital.canada.ca) (CDS) hosted its first show and tell.
-CDS is a new group within the Government of Canada, using new approaches to revitalize government services and [building on past successes further afield](https://digital.canada.ca/2017/07/28/think-big-start-small/).
+CDS is a new group within the Government of Canada, using new approaches to revitalize government services by [building on successes further afield](https://digital.canada.ca/2017/07/28/think-big-start-small/).
 It’s a major project, one that I’ve been excitedly tracking from the sidelines.

 Part of CDS’s approach is to engage with the community.
+They hosted the show and tell in a downtown Ottawa conference room, simultaneously livestreaming it.
+The audience included both government and non-government attendees.
+While the event was in a lecture format due to the constraints of the room, they took questions from both the physical and virtual audiences via a web app, and hung out afterward to chat.
+(They’re already planning on changing the setup to be more interactive, once they have a better space—a great example of the team’s willingness to experiment and evolve.)

-To that end, I want to offer my [summary of]()***LINKME*** and [thoughts on]()***LINKME*** the event—hopefully there’s a useful takeaway or two for anyone, attendees or not!
+To jump onto CDS’s willingness to engage with the community, I want to offer my [summary of]()***LINKME*** and [thoughts on]()***LINKME*** the event—hopefully there’s something useful for anyone, attendees or not!

+Key takeaways

+* Reading correspondence is a great form of user research.
+* Government serves its clients at key (and potentially stressful) moments in their lives—government services should recognize and empathetically incorporate that into their design.
+* CDS is doing great work and sharing it openly.
+That said, their open blogging could cover more aspects of CDS’s operations while also being more frequent and more detailed.

 ## Careful collaboration

 CDS does three things: deliver solutions, build capacity, and provide advice.
 The event mostly profiled the first activity.

-Guiding CDS’s approach to service delivery are their "three Rs": reach, readiness, and replicability.
+Guiding CDS’s approach to service delivery are their “three Rs”: reach, readiness, and replicability.
 These principles allow them to select projects based on who will benefit, how primed the problem and partnering department are for a collaboration, and the extent to which a solution could be extended for other situations.
 CDS [publishes these principles](https://digital.canada.ca/how-we-work/), along with questions that detail them further.
 We heard a few examples of existing projects that touched on these principles.
 (For example, the recently launched [Impact Canada Challenge Platform](https://digital.canada.ca/2017/12/07/always-a-challenge/).)

 ## Case study: rescheduling immigration appointments (or, the part where Lucas teared up)

 The best part of the event, for me, was hearing an in-depth case study from Mithula Naik and Chris Govias about CDS’s collaboration with Immigration, Refugees and Citizenship Canada (IRCC).
-The team had already published [a blog post about it](https://digital.canada.ca/2017/10/24/framing-a-design-problem/), but the show and tell case study provided some memorable details.
+The team had already published [a blog post about it](https://digital.canada.ca/2017/10/24/framing-a-design-problem/), but the show and tell presentation provided some memorable details.

-A CDS team went out to IRCC’s Vancouver offices to learn about the citizenship application process.
+A CDS team visited IRCC’s Vancouver offices to learn about the citizenship application process.
 Through interviews, participation, shadowing, and other methods, they identified some significant pain points.
 They chose to focus on the appointment rescheduling process, for citizenship tests and oath ceremonies—two momentous events in the citizenship process.

 Interviewing participants and studying correspondence received by IRCC, the team found that the process was stressful, unclear, and—sometimes—inconsiderate.
 The appointment notification came in a six page letter, including several imposing paragraphs about what could disqualify someone from receiving their citizenship.
 Compounding this stress, there was little guidance on rescheduling: if someone couldn’t make the assigned appointment, they were told that they had to write a letter to IRCC—furthermore, if their reason wasn’t valid, their citizenship process could be halted.